Deriving the Generalised Born Rule from First Principles: Probabilistic Process Theories

 Our goal will be to prove that any probabilistic process theory is operationally equivalent to one in which the generalised Born rule holds.
 Let us state formally what we mean by a generalised Born rule. \begin{definition} A probabilistic process theory is said to have a generalised Born rule if there exists an injective monoid homomorphism $\lambda$ such that, for any given physical state-effect pair $\rho$ and $\sigma$, the probability of measuring $\sigma$ given $\rho$, $P(\rho, \sigma)$ is exactly the image of their composition under $\lambda$

 Furthermore, we say that this Born rule is additive if $\mathcal{C}$ is enriched in convex spaces and $\lambda$ is a semiring homomorphism. \end{definition}

-The proof that any probabilistic process theory is equivalent to one which a generalised Born rule is however rather technical, and so to see the core structures behind the main derivation we will first present a derivation of the same fact for simplified probabilistic process theories (SPPTs).
-The following results then are stated for now for the simplified case.
+The proof that any probabilistic process theory is equivalent to one with a generalised Born rule is however rather technical, and so to see the core structures behind the main derivation we will first present a derivation of the same fact for simplified probabilistic process theories (SPPTs), which are process theories imparted with a minimal statistical structure.

 \begin{definition}[\bf Simplified probabilistic process theory] A simplified probabilistic process theory is defined as a pair $\left(\mathcal{C}, \left\{P^A |~ A \in \mathrm{Ob}(\mathcal{C})\right\}\right)$ of a symmetric monoidal category $\mathcal{C}$ and a collection of probability functions for all state-effect pairs $P^{A}: \mathcal{S}^A \times \mathcal{E}^A \rightarrow \mathbb{R}_{\geq 0}$, where $\mathcal{S}^A = \mathcal{C}(I, A)$ and $\mathcal{E}^A = \mathcal{C}(A, I)$, subject to three constraints: \begin{itemize} \item[\textbf{(I)}] Associativity: \( P^{B}(f \circ \rho, \sigma) = P^{A}(\rho, \sigma \circ f) \qquad \forall \rho \in \mathcal{S}^A,~ \sigma \in \mathcal{E}^B, \text{ and } f \in \mathcal{C}(A, B)\) \item[\textbf{(II)}] Product: \( P^{A_1\otimes A_2}(\rho_1 \otimes \rho_2, \sigma_1 \otimes \sigma_2) = P^{A_1}(\rho_1, \sigma_1) \cdot P^{A_2}(\rho_2, \sigma_2) \) \item[\textbf{(III)}] Non-triviality: There exists a state-effect pair $(\rho, \sigma)$ such that \( P(\rho, \sigma) \neq 0 \) and a state-effect pair $(\rho', \sigma')$ such that \( P(\rho', \sigma') \neq 1 \). \end{itemize} \end{definition} Note, that the trivial case $(\mathcal{C} \subseteq \mathcal{C}, \mathcal{C}(I, A), \mathcal{C}(A,I), \{P^A\})$ within a probabilistic process theory leads to a simplified probabilistic process theory.